sanhapon/hupe/README.md

 # Running with docker #

-Mininum prequisite is config.yaml; you will need to volume configuration (config.yaml) to the container, /usr/local/bin/hupe/config.yaml.
+Mininum prequisite is config.yaml; you will to put configuration to '/usr/local/bin/hupe/config.yaml' in the docker container.
-Optionally, we can volume static files too (based on configuration)
+Optionally, we can mount static files too (based on configuration)

 <br />